Talent Acquisition

 The feedback wasn’t about skills.
 It was about alignment, ownership, and cultural fit.

 That experience stayed with me.
+Speed without depth is expensive.

 Back then, we didn’t have AI-driven analytics or structured evaluation frameworks.
 Today we do.
-But the real question is – are we using them to improve decisions, or just to move faster?
+But the real question is, are we using them to improve decisions, or just to move faster?

 Across both staffing and corporate environments, I’ve seen how AI has transformed operational efficiency.